-Zeroing in on the rhetoric of “empire” and “resistance” found throughout the franchise Wetmore applied a post-colonial reading to the saga in his volume The Empire Triumphant: Race, Religion and Rebellion in the Star Wars Film (McFarland & Co, 2005).
-As the title implies, this study tackled the appearance of imperialism, sexism, racism and cultural appropriation in these films.
+Zeroing in on the rhetoric of “empire” and “resistance” found throughout the franchise, Wetmore applied a post-colonial reading to the saga in his volume The Empire Triumphant: Race, Religion and Rebellion in the Star Wars Film (McFarland & Co, 2005).
+As the title implies, this study tackled the presence of imperialism, sexism, racism and the practice of cultural appropriation in these films.

 One a certain level none of this new.
 A variety of fans and commentators had already noticed that Darth Vader appeared to be the only “black” character in the original film.
 Worse yet, he seemed to become a Caucasian at the very moment of his redemption/death.
 Alternatively, lots of Asian American teenagers have noted that while many Jedi have Asian sounding names, there were no actual Asian Jedi in the films.
 In his volume Wetmore systematically explored these issues in an attempt to demonstrate that various approaches to critical theory could offer productive readings of the Star Wars films.

-In many respects he accomplished what he set out to do.
+He certainly accomplished what he set out to do.
 Yet his volume probably contributed less to the development of these theoretical approaches than one might like due to the fact that Wetmore was clearly writing for a dual audience of both fans and other scholars.
-In some ways I find his shorter paper on the lightsaber to be a more significant and original contribution to both the popular and academic discussions of these films.
+That made it hard to break new ground.
+I find his shorter paper on the lightsaber, published in Silvo an Vinci’s Culture, Identities and Technology in the Star Wars Films: Essays on the Two Trilogies (McFarland, 2007), to be a more significant and original contribution to both the popular and academic discussions.

-Wetmore begins by noting that material objects seems to play an important role in uniting what might otherwise be a sprawling collection of movies.
+Wetmore begins his paper (titled “Your Father’s Lightsaber”) by noting that material objects seems to play an important role in uniting what might otherwise be a sprawling collection of movies.
 Indeed, some of them (such as the Millennium Falcon) are more popular than even well-known characters in the series.
 Other “objects,” such as R2D2, have even been elevated to the status of principal characters.

 Wetmore also suggests that we should pay close attention to how and when lightsabers appear on screen.
 In fact, the relative abundance (Phantom Menace) or scarcity (A New Hope) of lightsabers gives us an interesting perspective from which to view these films in both a narrative and critical way.
 Doing so effectively requires some sort of theoretical framework.